-Serve as the champion – the chief expert and advocate – for student success and oversee inclusive academic support services for all student populations, including traditional, non-traditional, and online.
-Provide leadership and implementation of strategies to address persistence and completion issues.
-Promotes, encourages, and measures activities related to student success.
-Implement the vision for academic support services at GV.
-Serve students by providing strategic oversight of and operational support for student academic success, including tutoring and other forms of learning support, student referrals for support services, and data analysis to inform programming, policy, and practice.
-Provide leadership for a collaborative student success environment that sustains a network that connects student service areas including CETL, the Library, Disability Services, the college Deans, Graduate and Professional Studies, GV Complete, Student Life, Institutional Effectiveness, the Writing Center, the Math Lab, and the faculty in support of the student success mission.
+The Director of Student Success will serve as the champion – the chief expert and advocate – for student success and oversee inclusive academic support services for all student populations, including traditional, non-traditional, and online.
+They will provide leadership and implementation of strategies to address persistence and completion issues.
+Also promotes, encourages, and measures activities related to student success.
+The Director implements the vision for academic support services at GV and serves students by providing strategic oversight of and operational support for student academic success, including tutoring and other forms of learning support, student referrals for support services, and data analysis to inform programming, policy, and practice.
+The Director of Disability Services provides leadership for a collaborative student success environment that sustains a network that connects, for example, CETL, the Library, Disability Services, the college Deans, Director of Faculty Advising Graduate and Professional Studies, GV Complete, Student Life, Institutional Effectiveness, the Writing Center, the Math Lab, and the faculty in support of the student success mission.

 - Provide generative thought leadership for student success and academic support.

 - In collaboration with the Faculty Development Director, utilize student success findings to inform advances in pedagogy, course design, and curriculum design.

 - In collaboration with Library Director, utilize student success findings to support student research needs and development of strong information literacy skills.